HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 It actually all comes down to the initial request for the object.
 When a browser requests an object which it does not already have in its cache, it simply makes a GET request, like this (some headers removed for clarity):

+<pre><code>
+> GET /index.html HTTP/2
+> Host: www.example.org
+> Accept: */*
+<code></pre>

+If the server wants to allow the browser to make use of conditional requests (this decision is entirely up to the server!), it can include one or both of two response headers which identify the object as being eligible for subsequent conditional requests.
+The two response headers are:

+* `Last-Modified` - this indicates when the object was last changed.
+Its value is a date timestamp.
+* `ETag` (Entity Tag) - this provides a unique identifier for the content as a quoted string.
+It can take any format that the server chooses; it is typically a hash of the file contents, but it could be a timestamp or a simple string.

+If both headers are present, `ETag` takes precedence.

+### Example - Last-Modified
+When the server receives the request for the file, it can include the date/time that the file was most recently changed as a response header, like this:

+<pre><code>
+< HTTP/2 200
+< Date: Thu, 23 Jul 2020 03:04:17 GMT
+< Last-Modified: Mon, 20 Jul 2020 11:43:22 GMT
+< Cache-Control: max-age=600

+< <html>...lots of html here...</html>
+<code></pre>

+The browser will cache this object for 600 seconds (as defined in the `Cache-Control` header), after which it will mark the object as stale.
+If the browser needs to use the file again, it requests the file from the server just as it did initially, but this time it includes an additional request header, called `If-Modified-Since`, which it sets to the value that was passed in the `Last-Modified` response header in the initial response:

+The browser will cache this object for 600 seconds (as defined in the `Cache-Control` header), after which it will mark the object as stale.
+If the browser needs to use the file again, it requests the file from the server just as it did initially, but this time it includes an additional request header, called `If-Modified-Since`, which it sets to the value that was passed in the `Last-Modified` response header in the initial response:

+<pre><code>
+> GET /index.html HTTP/2
+> Host: www.example.org
+> Accept: */*
+> If-Modified-Since: Mon, 20 Jul 2020 11:43:22 GMT
+<code></pre>

+When the server receives this request, it can check whether the object has changed by comparing the `If-Modified-Since` header value with the date that it most recently changed the file.

+If the two values are the same, then the server knows that the browser has the latest version of the file and the server can return a `304 Not Modified` response with just headers (including the same `Last-Modified` header value) and no response body: